cityofaustin/atd-knack-proxy/README.md

 ## Tests

-1. Configure `secrets.py` with your Flask app's secret key, as well as your Knack app credentials
+1. Configure `secrets.py` with your Flask app's secret key and your Knack app credentials

 2. Update `test.py` with your application's object_key and appropriate record.